-Compared to the previous meta-learning algorithm (in \cite{dupont2022data}), we allow the training latent codes $\bm z_{\text{train}}^{(k)}$ to evolve over the entire training processes instead of resetting them to zero vectors at every epoch. {This means} the base model parameters are updated with the constantly evolving latent codes during training, {and therefore} zero-initialization or random-initialization of validation (and test) latent codes is not expected to result in an effective auto-decoding process.
-To address this, we initialize the validation (and test) latent codes {as described above, using the average of their values during training}.
-We empirically show that this strategy consistently improves the model performance in considered scenarios (see results in Appendix).
+Compared to the meta-learning algorithm in \cite{dupont2022data}, we allow the latent codes $\bm z_{\text{train}}^{(k)}$ to evolve over the entire training process instead of resetting them to zero vectors at every epoch. {This means} the base parameters $\bm \Theta_{\text{base}}$ are updated with the constantly evolving latent codes during training.